 The programme aims to provide students with a wide range of learning opportunities in an exciting, challenging, stimulating and dynamic quality learning environment.
 The programme learning outcomes are aligned with module learning outcomes and the learning methods applied to address the module learning outcomes are specified in module descriptors.
-Students have a variety of learning opportunities including lectures, seminars, tutorials, practicals, research, case studies, online using eLP, guest / expert input and task based learning in guided and independent study modes.
+Students have a variety of learning opportunities, e.g. including lectures, seminars, tutorials, practicals, research, case studies, online using the eLP, guest / expert input (where possible) and task based learning in guided and independent study modes.
 The variety includes methods for individual as well as group learning.
-Students will be encouraged to develop independent learning skills and techniques in Level 4 and these will be used increasingly in levels 5 and 6.
-Students will be supported in their skills development in each module and through reference to the University's "Skills+" programme.
+Students are encouraged to develop independent learning skills and techniques in Level 4 and these will be used increasingly in levels 5 and 6.
+Students will be supported in their skills development in each module.
 At levels 5 and 6 students are increasingly expected to incorporate critical analysis and critical evaluation into their learning.
 Students will be supported in developing these skills throughout the programme.
-The development of transferable skills permeates the whole of the programme.
+The development of transferable skills permeates the whole of the programme, particularly with regard to communication and presentation of the results of investigations in a web design and development environment.